Los títeres: Plot

-Final episode
+Cultural impact

-The final episode of Los Títeres shows how Adriana, after all her evil plans crumble, goes completely insane and suffers a regression to her childhood as a little girl who only wished for her father's unconditional love, which was denied her because she was not a boy.
+The final episode of Los títeres shows how Adriana, after all her evil plans crumble, goes completely insane and suffers a regression to her childhood, as a little girl who only wished for her father's unconditional love, which was denied her because she was not a boy.
 At one point, Adriana jumps into a pool and starts playing with a bunch of plastic dolls, while her old and paralyzed father cries; this is the origin of the Chilean slang phrase "peinar la muñeca" ("to comb the doll" in English), which refers to the loss of reason.
 Adriana Godán is still one of the most popular villains in Chilean telenovelas, as well as one of actress Gloria Münchmayer's most popular roles ever.